O-hazan/cognigy-cypress-challange/README.md

 node app.js
 ```

-4. In order to execute the test suite on Firefox browser run
+4. In order to execute and see the test suite on Firefox browser run

 ```bash
 ./node_modules/.bin/cypress run --browser firefox --headed